walkerus/wsl-ip-resolver/README.md

 ## About
 Each time you reboot the system or restart WSL, the subsystem changes the ip address.
 This script will help you resolve the WSL address.
+(Actual for Windows 10 Version 10.0.19041 Build 19041)

 ## Install
 ```